-There are several different types of resistance bands, each with unique features and benefits.
+There are several types of resistance bands, each with unique features and benefits.
 However, let's go over the most common ones.

-The Power Resistance Bands are massive rubber bands and are often used for more advanced strength training exercises.
-They are a continuous flat loop that can be used for various purposes.
-The Mini-Bands, on the other hand, are much shorter and wider.
+Mini-bands, on the other hand, are much shorter and wider.
 Mini bands are commonly used for increasing strength and stability for the lower body (and upper body with certain exercises).

 Each resistance band has its benefits, and the best type for you depends on your fitness goals and preferences.
 Try out a few different types of resistance bands to see which one works best for you.

-Ways to use Resistance Bands
+Ways to Use Resistance Bands